K3TH3R/unplugin-auto-imports-typescript-issue/README.md

 5. If you uncomment either of the commented out functions, the build will break due to Type related errors.

 ## Where the Confusion Lies
-In the `AutoImport()` within `libs/mylib/vite.config.ts`, I have two auto-imports from Cesium: `Cartesian2` and `Cartesian3` as well as a "type" import for both of these objects.
+In the `AutoImport()` within `libs/mylib/vite.config.ts`, I have three auto-imports from Cesium: `Cartesian2`, `Cartesian3`, and `Color` as well as a "type" import for the first two of these objects.
 In the case of `Cartesian2`, I'm renaming it to `TCartesian2` to avoid namespace clashes in the autoimports.

 ### Type Aliases